ReeceGoding/Frustration-One-Year-With-R/README.md

     similarly lacking.
 It talks about “*the typical multinomial experiment*” as if you’ll know what that is.
-Its Details section tells you the mathematical technicalities, but if I wanted that then I would’ve went to Wikipedia.
+Its Details section tells you the mathematical technicalities, but if I wanted that then I would’ve gone to Wikipedia.
 All that they had to do was give an example about biased die and that would’ve told the reader all that they will need to know.
 A similar case can be made about `rbinom()`, but I can forgive that on the grounds of “*who uses R without